crashoverride777/swifty-sk-scroll-view/README.md

 In general it is not good practice to add UIKit elements to SpriteKit games, all your UI should be done using SpriteKit APIs (SKSpriteNodes, SKLabelNodes, SKNodes etc).
 However there are a few things in UIKit, UIScrollViews and UICollectionViews in particular, that would be quite difficult to reacreate with SpriteKit APIs.

+# Cocoa Pods

+I know that the current way with copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
+Stay tuned.

 # How to use

 - Step 1: Add the SwiftySKScrollView.swift file to your project